 - US Congress

 Tip: Reach out to small law firms.
-They are more willing to hire undergraduates as interns, although these internships often go to undergraduates with an existing connection to the firm, so networking is crucial.
+Networking is crucial as firms are more willing to hire undergraduates as interns if they have an existing connection to the firm.

 Start researching your career path of interest to identify if there are additional educational requirements.
 Sample job titles that require an advance degree: